-The Canadian marijuana ETF enjoyed a positive week following one of its lowest points on Monday (July 10) closing at $8.39.
-Over a five-day trading period, the Marijuana Life Sciences Index ETF (TSX:HMMJ) saw a 5.13 percent increase.
-As of 12:15 p.m.
-EST, the ETF traded at $8.81.
-Year-to-date, the HMMJ has dropped 14.05 percent.
+The Canadian marijuana ETF kept seeing growth this past trading week.
+Over the five-day trading period, the Marijuana Life Sciences Index ETF (TSX:HMMJ) saw a 1.31 percent increase.
+As of 11:38 p.m.
+EST on Friday, the ETF traded at $9.26.
+Since its inception earlier this year, the index has dropped 9.66 percent.

 Securities Disclosure: I, Bryan Mc Govern, hold no direct investment interest in any company mentioned in this article.